Grabenbach (Bad Reichenhall): Course

 The Grabenbach begins in the old saline and reaches the surface again near the street Gewerkenstraße.
-On the nearly 2 km long line, there are five air shafts.
+Over the nearly 2 km long line, there are five air shafts.
 Then it flows for another 2550 m through the Marzoller Au to the Saalach.
-At the Kurstraße street, one of the shafts was renovated.
-Through a glass plate one now can see the Grabenbach flowing in the deep.
-The river is passable by boat, at irregular intervals guided tours through the tunnel are offered for small groups.
+At Kurstraße street, one of the shafts was renovated, and now through a glass plate one can see the Grabenbach flowing in the deep.
+The river is passable by boat, and at irregular intervals guided tours through the tunnel are offered for small groups.

 Purpose

 The Grabenbach leads intruding fresh water and water driving the wheels out of the galleries, so that it does not mix with the salty water.
 Today a part of the water is used for a water-treading basin in the pedestrian zone.
 Additionally, there are pipes in the canal that carry the brine to the graduation tower and the spa pump room.
 Also, rainwater of the pedestrian zone is led into the Grabenbach.